Happy at Work? Decide Whether or Not to Stay in Your Current Job

 And that’s just the stats from one month.

 The pandemic didn’t simply force remote work on us professionally, but it also made workers question whether or not they are in the right place professionally.
-Even if they feel secure and happy at work, so many workers are wondering if they should stay in their current positions or if it’s time to reevaluate their overall career goals.
+Even if they feel secure and happy at work, so many workers are wondering if they should stay in their current positions or if it’s time to reevaluate their overall career goals and make a career change.

 With over 90,000 hours being spent at work (a third of your life!), it’s understandable — and smart — that you want to reevaluate your ambitions on a regular basis.
-Here, we’ll review what to consider as you take stock of your current situation and plan for the future.
+Here, we’ll review what to consider as you take stock of your current situation,plan for the future and how to decide to change jobs.

 You can’t be happy at work if there isn’t room for you to grow

 There’s nothing wrong with staying in one position for a while.
-In fact, consistency is one attribute that might even help you get promoted!
-However, you want to be sure that you’ll be able to meet your goals wherever you’re working.
+In fact, consistency and experience is one attribute that might even help you get promoted!
+However, you want to be sure that you’ll be able to meet your goals and have new opportunities wherever you’re working.
 And, if your goal is to move into a supervisory position, but there’s none available for you, you might not be at the right place to achieve what you want for your career.

-But, before you take action, do a quick review on the reasons why there is no growth.
+But, before you take action or consider a career change do a quick review on the reasons why there is no growth.
 Is it that you need more training in a particular skill set before being promoted?
-Then meet with your manager and request a plan be put in place to get you the training you need so that you can pursue a higher position.
+Then meet with your manager and request a plan be put in place to get you the training and experience you need so that you can pursue a higher position.
 Could it be that there are people in leadership positions who may be retiring in the next couple of years and waiting it out would be the best option?
 If so, consider waiting it out.
-It would also be wise to meet with your higher-ups to let them know that you’re looking to fill one of those roles in the future so you can be sure you’re on the right track as you wait it out.
+It would also be wise to meet with the higher-ups at your employer to let them know that you’re looking to fill one of those roles in the future so you can be sure you’re on the right track as you wait it out.

-Before making any decisions, first determine what’s important to you.
+Before making any decisions, first determine what’s important to you when changing jobs.
 Is it hard stop times or a flexible schedule?
 Are you seeking more paid time off or remote-working opportunities?
 Audit your current work setup to determine what feels off.
 Then, you can make a decision on how to move forward.
-Before seeking employment elsewhere, see if your management team can help you get a better work-life balance.
-They might be willing to take some work off your plate or adjust your schedule in order to keep you!
+Before seeking employment elsewhere or different career options, see if your management team can help you get a better work-life balance.
+They might be willing to take some work off your plate or adjust your schedule in order to keep you from switching jobs!

 You feel like you tried everything possible, but still aren’t happy at work

-You might have rallied for a better work-life balance or worked toward bettering yourself in the hopes of gaining a better position, but yet still find yourself facing a brick wall.
+You might have rallied for a better work life balance or worked toward bettering yourself in the hopes of gaining a better position and more job satisfaction, but yet still find yourself facing a brick wall.
 Sometimes, even your best efforts will be met with hesitation — or worse, no response at all.
-This is why it’s vital to work for a company that truly cares about its employees and wants to put them in a position of success.
+This is why it’s vital to work for a company that truly cares about its employees and wants to put them in a position of success and ongoing professional development.

 We’d be remiss here if we didn’t mention how much we care about our own employees.
 For the last 16 years, Embrace Home Loans has been named one of the Best Places to Work.
 Employee engagement and growth are central to our success as a company, and we’re so grateful for all of our hard-working, excellent teammates.